 23. The cheeseburger was trademarked in Denver.

 Everybody loves a cheeseburger, right?
-Well, it’s very possible that the cheeseburger was created in Denver, Colorado.
-While there are many other restaurants that lay claim to the invention, which has been the staple on many menus ever since, it was Louis Ballast of the Humpty-Dumpty Drive-In in Denver who was awarded the trademark for the cheeseburger in 1935.
+Well, it’s very possible that the cheeseburger was created in Denver.
+There are many other restaurants that lay claim to the invention, which has been the staple on many menus ever since.
+Though it was Louis Ballast of the Humpty-Dumpty Drive-In in Denver who was awarded the trademark for the cheeseburger in 1935.